Northwest ISD's Digital Citizenship Vision:

 About the 1:World Digital Citizenship Course:

-Northwest ISD hosts all their digital citizenship curriculum in Moodle.
+Northwest ISD hosts all their digital citizenship curriculum in Canvas.
 The courses are designed to facilitate conversations about digital citizenship throughout our Northwest ISD classrooms and the community.
 Although only teachers enroll in the course, students and parents have guest access to the content of these courses and are invited to join the conversation both at home and through social media using #1toWorldPromise.

 This curriculum has been designed based on the current ISTE Standards, which aim that "students recognize the rights, responsibilities, and opportunities of living, learning and working in an interconnected digital world, and they act and model in ways that are safe, legal and ethical."